Become a Faculty Advisor

 To begin the VSA Faculty Advisor application process, please complete and submit the form below and we will email you information and an application.
 For more details about the VSA Faculty Advisor Program, check out the VSA Faculty Advisor Program FAQs at the bottom of this page.

 Faculty Advisor Program FAQs

-What’s the difference between a VSA Mentor and a VSA Faculty Advisor?
+What’s the difference between a mentor and a VSA Faculty Advisor?

-Faculty Advisors are provided to every Dog Trainer Course student and are not local to the student.
-Mentors are assigned to students enrolled in the DTC In-Person Track only and are local to the student.
-Mentors provide shadowing and learning opportunities by sharing their time and workload with In-Person Track students, while Faculty Advisors meet weekly with Dog Trainer Course students (including IPT students) for weekly 60-minute Office Hours to discuss course curriculum and concepts, answer questions, and conduct skills assessments via videoconference.
-Learn more about the VSA Mentor Program here.
+Faculty Advisors are what VSA calls mentors.
+One Faculty Advisor is provided to every Dog Trainer Course student and are not local to the student.
+Faculty Advisors meet weekly with Dog Trainer Course students (including In-Person Track students) for weekly 60-minute Office Hours to discuss course curriculum and concepts, answer questions, and conduct skills assessments via videoconference.

 How many students can I advise at once?